keeeper85/keeeper85/README.md

 * a builder (I have renovated my house almost all by myself)
 * and now a programmer (backend Java)

-This all describes me as a person who's persistent and ready for challenges, careful and practical.
-I enjoy all forms of creation - from wood and concrete to words and code.

 ---

 ## TechStack